 I am an academic, associated with the University of Ulster (where I’m Professor of Politics), the University of Edinburgh (where I’m an honorary fellow in the School of Social and Political Science) and the Constitution Unit at University College London (where I’m an honorary senior research associate).
 I am also a solicitor admitted in England and Wales, now non-practising.

-My work on devolution has concentrated on intergovernmental relations and how devolution affects the UK state at the centre, though I’ve also done a good deal of work on Wales and its developing constitution, and more recently on financial issues.
+My work on devolution has concentrated on intergovernmental relations and how devolution affects the UK state at the centre, though I’ve also done a good deal of work on Wales and its developing constitution, and on financial issues.
 Friends say I have a unique knowledge of how devolution affects all parts of the UK.

 As well as devolution in the UK, I’m interested in how federal and decentralised systems of government work in other countries around the world.
-I’ve carried out work on Canada, Australia, Germany, Switzerland and Spain, and have a working knowledge of other systems including the United States, Belgium, Italy, and now Brazil.
+I’ve carried out work on Canada, Australia, Germany, Switzerland and Spain, and have a working knowledge of other systems including the United States, Belgium, Italy, and Brazil.

 I am available for speaking engagements, media appearances and consultancy assignments.
 Please contact me at devolutionmatters[AT]gmail.com if you want to discuss a project.